The Player (1992 film)

-The Player is a 1992 American satirical black comedy mystery film directed by Robert Altman and written by Michael Tolkin, based on his 1988 novel.
+The Player is a 1992 American satirical black comedy neo-noir mystery film directed by Robert Altman and written by Michael Tolkin, based on his 1988 novel.
 The film stars Tim Robbins, Greta Scacchi, Fred Ward, Whoopi Goldberg, Peter Gallagher, Brion James and Cynthia Stevenson, and is the story of a Hollywood film studio executive who kills an aspiring screenwriter he believes is sending him death threats.

 The Player has many film references and Hollywood in-jokes, with 65 celebrities making cameo appearances in the film.
 Altman once stated that the film "is a very mild satire," offending no one.
 The film received three nominations at the 65th Academy Awards: Best Director, Best Adapted Screenplay and Best Editing.
 The film also won two Golden Globes, Best Motion Picture – Comedy or Musical and Best Actor – Comedy or Musical for Robbins.
+Although the film did not receive any acting nominations, the film is notable for having more Oscar-nominated actors than any other film, with 24.